 Bad actors, through a variety of nefarious means, build lists of IP addresses that have been associated with Facebook’s verification system.

-When the server detects an IP request originating from one of the known IP addresses, it serves a page of content that is 100% in line with Facebook’s Terms of Service.
+When the server detects a request originating from one of the known Facebook verifier’s IP addresses, it serves a page of content that is 100% in line with Facebook’s Terms of Service.

 However, when a request comes from an IP address that isn’t on the list of known Facebook verifiers, it shows the real content – the content that Facebook would definitely forbid if it came across it.

 Now, Facebook’s verification system doesn’t seem to declare a specific, easily identifiable HTTP User-Agent when visiting a site (as Googlebot and other search engine crawlers do).

 Therefore, IP address sorting is really the only option available to cloaking fraudsters.

 Now, let’s quickly look at an example from start to finish.

 Say you have a supplement company.
 Your ads are consistently blocked on Facebook, and you’re just tired of it.
 In fact, you’re so tired of it that you’re willing to go to the dark side.